Terms And conditions as of 2018

 Minor variations must be authorised and countersigned, with the due understanding that they may well impact upon time, budget, and performance of the final project.
 The client must accept these consequences when authorising the variation.

-Alterations of specification, timescale, or materials by other parties outside of my control, such as client’s suppliers, client’s own workers, external contractors, regulatory authorities, or landlords may well render all timescales, budgets, and performance void.
+Alterations of specification, time-scale, or materials by other parties outside of our control, such as client’s suppliers, client’s own workers, external contractors, regulatory authorities, or landlords may well render all time-scales, budgets, and performance void.
 It is best to avoid such issues.

-The purpose of the terms is to ensure that I can fully and professionally deliver the job in question to the high standards that I, and my clients are accustomed.
+The purpose of the terms is to ensure that we can fully and professionally deliver the job in question to the high standards that we, and our clients are accustomed.
 Many conditions are to avoid time wasting and frustrating misunderstandings or complications.
 Without such conditions it is easy to end up in dispute over pointless or petty issues which prior information would have avoided.

 As with all situations in exceptional circumstances any sticking points can be negotiated prior to commencement.